Resolving the black hole sphere of influence in a hyper-luminous obscured quasar at redshift 4.6: Acknowledgments

 ALMA is a partnership of ESO (representing its member states), NSF (USA) and NINS (Japan), together with NRC (Canada) and NSC and ASIAA (Taiwan), in cooperation with the Republic of Chile.
 The Joint ALMA Observatory is operated by ESO, AUI/NRAO and NAOJ.

-\paragraph*{Funding:} M.L. and C.-W.T. acknowledge support from the National Natural Science Foundation of China (Nos.11988101, 11973051, 12041302), the China Postdoctoral Science Foundation (No. 2024M753247), and the International Partnership Program of Chinese Academy of Sciences, Program No.114A11KYSB20210010.
-R.J.A is supported by FONDECYT grant number 1231718 and by the ANID BASAL project FB210003.
-M.A. acknowledges support from the ANID BASAL project FB210003. \paragraph*{Author contributions:} M.L. led the overall project and the writing of the manuscript.
+\paragraph*{Funding:} M.L. and C.-W.T. acknowledge support from the National Natural Science Foundation of China (Nos.11988101, 11973051, 12041302), the China Postdoctoral Science Foundation (No. 2024M753247), the Rubin-Chile Fund (DIA3324) and the International Partnership Program of Chinese Academy of Sciences, Program No.114A11KYSB20210010.
+R.J.A is supported by FONDECYT grant number 1231718 and R.J.A. and M.A. acknowledge support from the ANID BASAL project FB210003.
+Part of this research was carried out at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration (80NM0018D0004).
+X.-F.L. was supported by the National Science Foundation of China (No. 12203014). \paragraph*{Author contributions:} M.L. led the overall project and the writing of the manuscript.
 R.J.A. co-led the interpretation of the results and developed the code to estimate the SMBH mass from the observed velocity dispersion profile.
 X.L., A.P. and M.S. contributed to the ALMA data reduction and data analysis.
 R.J.A., T.D-.S., P.R.M.E. and D.S. contributed to the manuscript revisions.
-All co-authors contributed to the interpretation of the results. \paragraph*{Competing interests:} There are no competing interests to declare. \paragraph*{Data and materials availability:} The ALMA data used in this work (project code: 2016.1.00184.S) is publicly available (https://data.nrao.edu/portal/\#/).
+All co-authors contributed to the interpretation of the results. \paragraph*{Competing interests:} There are no competing interests to declare. \paragraph*{Data and materials availability:} The ALMA high-resolution [C{~\sc ii}] (project code: 2016.1.00184.S), VLA CO (2-1) (project code: 17B-312), and JWST/NIRSpec/MIRI (project code: 1712) data in this work is publicly available, while the ALMA high-resolution CO (12-11) (project code: 2025.1.01515.S) will be publicly available.